Make these easy and crazy delicious lasagna boats when you want a savory Italian entree without the carb-laden pasta!

-Make ahead: Meat sauce can be made a day or two ahead and kept in the fridge.
-Spaghetti squash can be made early in the day.
+The meat sauce can be made a day or two ahead and kept in the fridge.
+Spaghetti squash can be made early in the day or a day ahead.
 Keep shells in the fridge and spaghetti squash in the fridge on a paper towel.
 When ready to bake, stuff shells, top with cheese, and bake.

 - 3 spaghetti squash (small is better)